mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Which brings us to the concept of an authority scheme.
 The basic idea is that instead of having the server be authoritative over the whole simulation, we _distribute_ authority across player machines, such that players take authority over objects they interact with, in effect _becoming the server_ for those objects.
 If we do this correctly, from each player's point of view, players get to interact with objects lag free, and they never have to rollback and apply corrections.
 Also, because we are synchronizing state, determinism is not required.

-The trick to making this all work is to define _rules_ that keep the distributed simulation in sync while letting players predictively take authority over objects, resolving conflicts after the fact.
+The trick to making this all work is _clearly defined rules_ that keep the distributed simulation in sync while letting players predictively take authority over objects, resolving any conflicts between players after the fact.

 To do this, I came up with two concepts: